Native administration: System

-Three tiers of governance, with paramount chiefs presiding over omdas, who preside over sheiks.
+There are three tiers of governance, with paramount chiefs presiding over omdas, who preside over sheiks.
 Paramount chiefs can be referred to by a number of titles, including nazir, sultan, melik, and shartai.
 In some cases, other layers of government can exist between nazir and omda.
 Some areas may have different names for each position.

 Native administration, also known as "traditional leadership", is a clientilist system, with leading families controlling land and resources.
 Many chiefs also held religious power.
 Some leaders in the east and north were representatives of the Khatmiyya movement, and many in the west were part of the Ansar movement (associated with descendents of the dynasty that ruled the Mahdist State).
 Some native leaders became clients of others, creating a hierarchical system led by a paramount chief.
 All paramount chiefs were theoretically equal, although the power and wealth of their chiefdoms varied.

-Native administration is an especially important element of governing nomadic populations.
+Native administration is an important element of governing nomadic populations.
 A nomadic lifestyle is common in rural Sudan, and many live somewhere on a continuous spectrum between nomadic and settled.
 The links to nomadic communities and the understanding of the land and natural resources means they play important roles in resource allocation, settling disputes, and handling relations with neighbouring groups.
 Native administration also plays a key role in providing communication channels between nomadic communities and outside bodies, such as aid organisations.

 A system similar to native administration emerged in the Omdurman neighbourhood of Al-Hilla Al-Gadeeda.
 Originally a squatter settlement populations by internally displaced people (IDP), the area was revitalised starting in 1997 under the leadership of Abdulla Kafi.
 Squatters from different tribes organically organised into small groups with their own leaders, who became seen as similar to sheiks, with Kafi being the paramount chief.
-An omda is appointed for by Kafi for groups of roughly 200 people.
+An omda is appointed by Kafi for groups of roughly 200 people.
 These omdas form a council, and sit on an informal native court.
-This system works with the recognition of the central government, with the areas having little presence of the formal Sudanese administration.
-This system was replicated across in other IDP camps.
+This system works with the recognition of the central government, with the formal Sudanese administration having little presence in the area.
+This system was replicated in other IDP camps.

 Native administration has come under criticism since its use by the British.
 The empowering of tribal leaders was viewed as a divide and rule tactic to dull nationalist identity and sentiment.
 The tribal identity that is reinforced by native administration has been associated with civil conflict in the country.
 Today, the system is seen as providing limited recognition of women's rights.
 Criticism has sometimes led to native administration being successively weakened and at one point abolished.
-However, it has survived and, in some cases, partially revived due to its utility as an administrative tool and as a means of imposing central government authority.
+However, it has survived and, in some cases, has been partially revived, due to its utility as an administrative tool and as a means of imposing central government authority.